clusterlink-net/clusterlink/website/content/en/blog/hello-world.md

 And here’s the icing on the cake: I believe in clear separation of concerns.
 That means network administrators and application owners each have their own piece of the pie when it comes to controlling ClusterLink configurations.
-Network administrator policies and configurations take precedence, so application owners stay “within bounds”.
- No confusion, no fuss.
+Network administrator policies and configurations take precedence, so application owners stay “within bounds”.[^1] No confusion, no fuss.

 ## So, what's next?